ItsKarma/toolbox/aws_auto_scaling_with_chef_solo.md

   * Snapshot the volume
 * When launching a new EC2 instance, attach a volume from this snapshot to /dev/sdk.
   * The ami launched should have an entry in /etc/fstab to mount /dev/sdk to /chef.
 This is required for further steps.
+* EC2 user-data script to set environment and role.
-* Provide a user-data script to run chef-client and choose the role for your desired server type.
+* init script to run chef-solo and choose the environment and role for your desired server type.
+Configure this to run on boot.
-* Drink Beer.
+* Drink.

 #### Commit code to chef-repo in GitHub
 This part is pretty self explanatory.
 I may elaborate on this in the future.